OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 p_1 = p_c + \frac{l_1}{2} * \\begin{bmatrix}  \cos(\\theta\)  \\\ \\sin({\theta}) \\end{bmatrix} \\,.
 \\]

 The center of mass position of the second pole can be derived similarily.
-Here we need to go to the end of the first pole (not only the half length), and add the two joint angles to get the direction of the second pole. $p_2$ can be calculated by
+Here we need to go to the end of the first pole (not only the half length), and add the two joint angles to get the direction of the second pole.
+The position of the second pole $p_2$ can be calculated by

 \\[
 p_2 = p_c + l_1 * \\begin{bmatrix} \cos(\\theta\)  \\\ \\sin({\theta}) \\end{bmatrix} +  \frac{l_2}{2} \\begin{bmatrix}  \cos(\theta+\phi) \\\ \\sin({\theta+\phi})\\end{bmatrix} \\,.